Skip to main content

 The tiers

-Because tiers gate actions in the type system, margin policy is enforced at decision time rather than living in a doc nobody reads.
+Because the gate is enforced at decision time and the tier is stamped on the decision row, margin policy lives in the code path rather than in a doc nobody reads.
 See the Action enum for the full move set.

 // developer docs